dimfeld/effectum/README.md

   // Create a queue
   let queue = Queue::new(&PathBuf::from("prefect.db")).await?;

-  // Define a job for the queue. let a_job = JobRunner::builder("remind_me", remind_me_job).build();
+  // Define a type job for the queue. let a_job = JobRunner::builder("remind_me", remind_me_job).build();

-  let context = Arc::new(JobContext{});
+  let context = Arc::new(JobContext{
+    // database pool or other things here
+  });

-  // Create a worker to run the job. let worker = Worker::builder(&queue, context)
+  // Create a worker to run jobs. let worker = Worker::builder(&queue, context)
     .max_concurrency(10)
     .jobs([a_job])